 In Lieu of Birthright

-Pending restoration of their rightful natural inheritance, and in partial lieu thereof, every person - man, woman and child - in every nation should be given an unconditional `income of dignity' which is sufficient to provide food, clothing, shelter, recreation, education, health and communication.
-In the absence of an `earned' income it may require them to curtail luxuries and non-necessities, but it must never amputate any of their established basic living facilities or economic functions.
+Pending the restoration of their rightful natural inheritance, and in partial lieu thereof, every person - man, woman and child - in every nation should be given an unconditional 'income of dignity' which is sufficient to provide food, clothing, shelter, recreation, education, health and communication.
+In the absence of an 'earned' income it may require them to curtail luxuries and non-necessities, but it must never amputate any of their established basic living facilities or economic functions.